sagemath/sagewiki_to_gh-2022-10-10/SAGE_in_the_News.md

   * [http://64.233.179.104/translate_c?hl=en&langpair=pt%7Cen&u=http://emersonbrasilgomes.blogspot.com/2008/01/software-para-experimentao-geomtrica-e.html  A Portuguese Article about Sage translated into English]

-  * [http://www.tuxmachines.org/node/23678 PCLinuxOS Repositories now include SAGE Math]
+  * [http://www.tuxmachines.org/node/23678 PCLinuxOS Repositories now include Sage Math]

   * Sage is mentioned in [http://www.math.rutgers.edu/~zeilberg/Opinion85.html Opinion 85: We Should Continue To Be Ambivalent Towards Ambiguity in Mathematics: It Sure Did Some Good, But It Also Did (and Does) Lots of Harm]